Yossi Kahana lights the menorah.

 Special blessings are recited, often to a traditional melody, before the menorah is lit, and traditional songs are sung afterward.

 Since the Chanukah miracle involved oil, it is customary to eat foods fried in oil.
-The Eastern-European classic is the potato latke (pancake) garnished with applesauce or sour cream, and the reigning Israeli favorite is the jelly-filled sufganya (doughnut).
+The Eastern-European classic is the potato latke (pancake) garnished with applesauce or sour cream, and the reigning Israeli favorite is the jelly-filled sufganiya (doughnut).

-Happy Hanukkah!
+Happy Chanukah!

 Yossi is a director of JNF Task Force on Disabilities.